alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

 ```
 A new browser window will open.
 Copy the token from this window to the terminal prompt to complete the authentication process.

+## Google Earth Engine Related Tools

+[Google Earth Engine](https://earthengine.google.com) is a powerful tool for obtaining and analysing satellite imagery.
+This directory contains some useful scripts for interacting with the Earth Engine API.
+The earth engine API is installed automatically as part of the `pyveg` package installation.
+If you wish to install it separately, you can follow the instructions [here](https://developers.google.com/earth-engine/python_install_manual).

 ### Downloading and analysing images from GEE: